-A cabin in the woods can be many things: from a forester dwelling to a monstrous conspiracy with international branches.
+A cabin in the woods can be many things: from a forester dwelling to an outpost of a monstrous conspiracy with international branches.

 The state of the cabin depends on the current inhabitants.
-It may be a well-maintained home for civilized folk, or a half-collapsed abandoned shack, or even the home of lycanthropes or monsters.
+It may be a well-maintained home for civilized folk, a half-collapsed abandoned shack, or even the ruined lair of lycanthropes or monsters.

 As an ordinary dwelling, the cabin has rooms like bedrooms, kitchen, restroom, and living room.

 The cabin may also have additional areas, like a crawl- or ordinary basement, or a loft.